-NOx and CO emissions can be minimized by optimizing the engine's combustion process using techniques such as injection timing retard, preignition chamber combustion, air-to-fuel ratio adjustments, and derating.
+NOx emissions can be minimized by optimizing the engine's combustion process using techniques such as injection timing retard, preignition chamber combustion, air-to-fuel ratio adjustments, and derating.
 These combustion characteristics are determined by the design of the engine, which is dictated by the manufacturer and cannot be controlled by the end user.
 The end user can reduce emissions by using the cleanest engines available, however.
 Engines are certified to meet progressively more stringent emissions performance standards using EPA's "Tier" system, with higher-tier engines representing more stringent levels of emissions control.
-For the size of engine that will be used for this project, the most stringent level of emissions control that can be achieved using combustion controls is Tier 3.
-Therefore, the use of a Tier 3 engine is achieved in practice.
+For the size of the engine that will be used for this project, the most stringent level of emissions control that can be achieved using combustion controls is Tier 3.1 Therefore. the use of Tier 3 engines is achieved in practice.